asclepius/paulkulyk.com/blog/_posts/2011-06-06-helpful-resources-for-upgrading-to-rails-3-1.md

 ## Party On, Dudes

 If Rails 3.1 has piqued your curiosity, it's definitely worth a quick spike to try out an upgrade.
 Just create a branch and give it a shot.
 After all, you wrote all those tests for a reason, right?
 Take Rails 3.1 for a spin, and let your test suite tell you where things need to be patched up.
 What have you got to lose?
 [Party on, Dudes!](http://www.youtube.com/watch?v=WVXGC896Jdw "YouTube - Bill and Ted's Excellent Adventure - The Future Council")

+--

+**Updated 8/27/2011** - Added links to the asset pipeline docs from Ryan Biggs and the new RailsCasts episode on "Understanding the Asset Pipeline."